Employment policy project support

 At each application round, the TE Office may determine the activities eligible for the support or the target groups whose job opportunities should be promoted with the grant.
 The TE Office will issue a public notification when applications for employment policy project support can be submitted.

 The support may not be granted for business operations.
-Establishing a social enterprise and consolidating its operations are exceptions to this rule.

 Further information: Nina Lehtimäki, nina.lehtimaki(at)gov.fi